Learn what these changes mean to your business and how you can mitigate any undesired effects.

-Due to upcoming European privacy regulations, Facebook made some temporary changes to the Facebook Messenger Platform, which will affect Recart users and some Recart features starting from December 16, 2020.
+Due to European privacy regulations, Facebook made some temporary changes to the Facebook Messenger Platform, which will affect Recart users and some Recart features starting from December 16, 2020.

 After December 16, European businesses will not be able to create or publish sponsored message campaigns.
 As an alternative, Click-to-Messenger ads will still be available.

 Businesses outside of Europe will continue to have access to creating and sending sponsored messages, however, their sponsored messages will not be delivered to European end-users.

 If your business is based outside of Europe, but you have account managers in Europe with admin privileges to your Facebook Business, please verify if your business is currently affected, as you might need to remove European admin accounts to regain access to sponsored messages.